-- Greenvale Primary School has a complaints procedure, this can be found in the staff room/upon request from the office and the school website.
-As a school we encourage children and families to raise with us complaints, concerns or comments and have a robust internal investigation process. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
-Children, young people, and adults who have experienced abuse at school can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Safeguarding concerns should be raised with school immediately.
-If a concern or a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101.
-All visitors are given a safeguarding leaflet that outlines how to share concerns and code of conduct expected by visitors/contractors. - All reported concerns will be taken seriously and considered within the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.
+- Greenvale Primary School has a complaints procedure.
+Our Complaints policy can be found on our website and on request from the office.
+As a school we encourage children and families to raise complaints, concerns or comments with us.
+We have a robust internal investigation process. - Safeguarding concerns should be raised with school immediately.
+If a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101.
+All visitors are directed to safeguarding information that outlines how to share concerns and the code of conduct expected by visitors/contractors. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.

-15. Staff Induction, Awareness and Training
+14 Staff Induction, Awareness and Training

-- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2021) which covers Safeguarding information for all staff. - School leaders including the DSL will read the entire document.
-School leaders and all members of staff who work directly with children will access Annex B within Keeping Children Safe in Education 2021.

-All Members of staff have signed to confirm that they have read and understood Part One and Annex B. The signed form can be found in the office.
+- All members of staff have been provided with a copy of Part One of "Keeping Children Safe in Education" (2023) which covers Safeguarding information for all staff. - School leaders and all members of staff who work directly with children will read Annex B within Keeping Children Safe in Education 2023. - School leaders and governors including the DSL will have a thorough awareness of the entirety of KCSIE 2023. - All Members of staff sign to confirm that they have read and understood Part One and Annex B (or Annex A if deemed appropriate) of KCSIE 2023.
+This information is held electronically in a confidential file. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of Greenvale Primary School's internal safeguarding processes as part of their induction.
+This is completed through providing our policies and training if needed. - All staff undergo safeguarding and child protection training (including online safety) at induction.
+The training is regularly updated.
+Induction and training is in line with advice from the Medway Safeguarding Children Partnership.

-- The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of the Greenvale Primary School internal safeguarding processes as part of their induction.
-(New members of staff are trained by the DSL) - All staff should undergo safeguarding and child protection training (including online safety) at induction.
-The training should be regularly updated.
-Induction and training should be in line with advice from the local three safeguarding partners.
-This training will include online safety and will take place at least annually. - In addition to child protection training all members of staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the Staff Behaviour Policy (or code of conduct) and Acceptable Use Policy. - Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL and Head Teacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - Greenvale Primary School has a nominated lead for the Governing Body Judith Reid, all members of the Governing Body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+- In addition to safeguarding training, all members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the Staff Behaviour policy and ICT and Acceptable Use Policy. - The Governing Body recognises the expertise staff build through undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL (Headteacher) will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - Greenvale Primary School has a nominated Safeguarding lead for the Governing Body Ms G Zeuli, who ensures that all members of the Governing Body access appropriate safeguarding training covering their specific strategic responsibilities, at induction and on a regular basis.
+Training will provide them with the knowledge to ensure their school's safeguarding policies and procedures are effective.
+This includes governors' strategic responsibility for online safety.

-16. Safe Working Practice
+15 Safe Working Practice